fbsanches/cordova-plugin-wallpaper/README.md

 # cordova-plugin-wallpaper

 This plugin is simple.
 It helps make it easier to use Operation System wallpapers, defining and direct by setting their cordova application, phonegap or Ionic.
+PS: It is not to set a background of your activity, but defines an image that is in the www folder as operating system wallpaper.

 ## Installation